-A Philadelphia native, Steve Gunn grew up in the suburb of Lansdowne, in a close proximity to the family home of Kurt Vile who happened to be his grade-school mate.
-Initially attracted to the radical punk scene of the 80s, in his late teens Steve started slowly gravitating towards traditional sounds of the American South.
+A Philadelphia native, Steve Gunn grew up in the suburb of Lansdowne, in close proximity to the family home of Kurt Vile, who happened to be his grade-school mate.
+Initially attracted to the radical punk scene of the 80s, in his late teens Steve started slowly gravitating towards the traditional sounds of the American South.
 Having swapped his bass for an acoustic guitar, he found a long-lasting inspiration in Blind Blake whose unique ability to play rhythm, bass and melody on just one instrument and sing on top of it fascinated him to no end.
 Not much later, the young aspiring musician discovered fellow Philadelphian artists Jack Rose and Bardo Pond.
 He was also becoming increasingly drawn towards the non-western musical traditions, developing a special interest in Indian and African styles.
 Finally, after a prolonged phase of almost complete detachment from the external world, with his activity limited to intensive absorption of sounds, relentless guitar practice and occasional jamming with friends, in 2001 Steve decided to leave his place of birth and take a plunge into the deep and treacherous waters of New York City.

-However, as Steve’s musical horizons were expanding and his artistic personality longed for a change of landscape, he started gradually redefining his style while taking care to preserve the musical texture.
+However, as Steve’s musical horizons were expanding and his artistic personality longed for a change of landscape, he started gradually redefining his style, while taking care to preserve musical texture.
 The need for some degree of simplification was evident, given the artist’s growing difficulty in weaving vocals into the complex fabric of his instrumental compositions.
-As a result, Time Off – Steve’s first solo record bringing his songwriting so closely into focus – came to the light of day.
+As a result, Time Off – Steve’s first solo record bringing his songwriting so closely into focus – saw the light of day.
 Featuring Truscinski on drums and Justin Tripp on bass and second guitar, it offers an opportunity to witness the formation of a sublime core trio whose members respond to each other organically, as if they were linked by an invisible thread.

 Low-key and honest, Time Off – released in 2013 by Paradise of Bachelors (another NC-based independent label) – is made of six delightfully flowing, raspy tunes drawing on the best tradition of Delta blues, Velvet-esque drones and folk-rock sensibility.